Computershare aims to ensure that management of ESG topics is embedded across the organisation so we can develop the right company culture around ESG.

 Additionally, all Computershare employees have their information security responsibilities clearly defined within a comprehensive global information and cyber security framework aligned to ISO/IEC 27002.

-Group policies and codes that support ESG
+ESG-related group policies and codes

 Alignment to climate-related disclosures and frameworks